Caliu-Data/serverless-duckdb/README.md

 **Configuration Steps:**

 1. Copy `configs/initial.yml` and `configs/transformations.yml` to your environment-specific configs.
 2. Ensure the `key_vault.vault_url` points to the Vault provisioned by Terraform (or another of your choosing).
-Terraform seeds `queue-connection-string`, `application-insights-connection`, and `adls-storage-key`.
+Terraform seeds `queue-connection-string` and `adls-storage-key`.
 Add remaining credentials (e.g. `azure-sql-password`, `postgres-password`) before execution.
 3. Create [Bruin](https://github.com/bruin-data/bruin) transformation scripts in `transformations/` directory.
 Each script must define a `transform(con, inputs)` function that:
    - Receives a DuckDB connection (`con`) and input paths dictionary (`inputs`)
    - Returns a SQL query string (or pandas DataFrame) with the transformed data